PM-Notes/Prince2/README.md

 ### Objectives of IP (10)
 1. The reason for doing the project, the benefits expected and the associated risks.
 2. How and when the project's products will be delivered and at what cost.
-3. How the qiality required will be acheived.
+3. How the quality required will be achieved.
 4. How risks, issues and changes will be identified, assessed and controlled.
 5. How progress will be monitored and controlled.
 6. The scope of what is to be done and the products to be delivered.
-7. Who is to be involvedin the project decision making.
+7. Who is to be involved in the project decision making.
-8. How baselines will be establisjed and controlled.
+8. How baselines will be established and controlled.
 9. How the Corporate, Programme Management or Customer method will be tailored to suit the project.
 10. How needs information, in what format and at what time.

-> By using IP we can lay down the **foundation** requried to acheive a sucessfull project and makes sure the Project Board can decide if the project is sufficently alligned with Corporate, Programme or Customer objectives.
+> By using IP we can lay down the **foundation** required to achieve a successful project and makes sure the Project Board can decide if the project is sufficiently aligned with Corporate, Programme or Customer objectives.

 Initiating a Project provides Stakeholders:
 - What?
-What it must acheive
+What it must achieve
 - Why?
 Why it is needed
 - How?
-How the outcome will be acheived
+How the outcome will be achieved
 - Who?
 Who will be involved and their responsibilities.

 > If the Customer/Supplier relationship is Commercial, further consideration will be required.